The Food + Grief Project

 Food finds many contexts in grief.
 The Food + Grief Project explores that important intersection.

-A community forum, the Food + Grief Project publishes recipes, stories, personal essays, and food memories of those we love and lost.
+A community forum, the Food + Grief Project publishes recipes, stories, personal essays, interviews, and food memories about those we love and lost.

 The Food + Grief Project connects people in ways that heal, nurture, and provide strength in numbers.

 Even in the depths of grief, we have a relationship with food -- albeit one that may be greatly altered.
 Food connects us, and food heals us.

 The neighborly casserole; broth that offers sustenance when someone is too grief-stricken to eat anything else; holiday cookies that form a powerful tie to a grandmother: We want to cover it all.

 We generally publish content in the following three broad categories:

 - Recipes to Heal: The food we offer, and the food we eat, in grief

 - Recipes to Remember: The food that connects us to memories of those we love and lost

 - Interviews, articles, personal essays, advice, and other related food and grief goodness